Last updated on December 23rd, 2024 at 11:30 pm

 This tax is usually passed on to the consumer, which is why you might end up paying more for that smartphone, or for other products made overseas.

-How Do Tariffs Work?
+How Do They Work?

-Basicall, tariffs increase the cost of importing goods from another country.
+Basicall, they increase the cost of importing goods from another country.
 When a government imposes a tariff, the price of those imported goods goes up.
 This happens because the company importing the product now has to pay that tax to the government, and to stay profitable, they often pass that extra cost onto consumers.

-For example, if you’re shopping for a car, and that car was manufactured in Japan, a new tariff could make that car more expensive in the U.S. The higher cost could be a direct result of the tariff that was applied to foreign-made cars.
+For example, if you’re shopping for a car, and that car was manufactured in Japan, a new tariff could make that car more expensive in the U.S. The higher cost could be a direct result of the tax that was applied to foreign-made cars.

 Here’s a simple breakdown of the process: